Wonderfully chunky no-bean chili is ready in just 30 minutes, and it’s as flavorful as if you’ve cooked it for hours! Keto option included.

 Can you have chili without beans?

 I actually like both versions.
-But for anyone who prefers to avoid beans (such as anyone on a keto or paleo diet), this no-bean chili is obviously the better choice.
+But for anyone who prefers to avoid beans (such as anyone on a keto or paleo diet), this recipe is obviously the better choice.

 A quick and easy chili recipe